welingtonlarsen/soccer-players/README.md

 <div align="center">

-# Soccer Players of the day
+# Soccer players of the day

 This project has been built to practice the use of typescript in a simple HTML project.